escherba/lsh-hdc/README.md

 ## Forked modifications

-This package has been modified slightly by Chase Davis to accommodate the appication of clustering short strings (in this case names).
+This package has been modified slightly by Chase Davis to accommodate the application of clustering short strings (in this case names).
 See simple code for that task in tests/test_names.py.